-With good preparation, patient education and a bit of trial and error, CPAP therapy can be a comfortable experience for anyone.
+With good preparation and patient education CPAP therapy can be a comfortable experience for anyone.
 However, at times you may experience any of the following.
 Below are the most common side effects of using a CPAP machine and how patients can avoid them:

 Nasal congestion